-A technology that superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view of both reality and immersive content.
-Augmented reality in the most simple form can be presented used and mobile phone or tablet or on more immersive devices such as head mounted displays, heads up displays, holographic lenses, mobile and connected glasses / lenses.
+A technology that superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view of both reality and creative digital content.
+Augmented reality, in the most simple form, can be presented and used on a mobile phone or tablet, or on more immersive devices, such as head mounted displays, heads up displays, holographic lenses, mobile and connected glasses / lenses.

 Mobile Phone / Tablets

 PC & Mobile Phone / Tablet

 On smartphones and tablets, Augmented Reality feels like a magic window.
 Hundreds of Augmented Reality apps are available on iPhone, iPad and Android.
 On a PC or connected TV, Augmented Reality works with a webcam.